Starsurfer78/Ardumower_PCBs/README.md

 # Simple Ardumower_PCBs

+If you want to buy a Board, you can send me an E-Mail: info@projekt-heimwerken.de

 # Simple MainPCB only for Arduino DUE or Grand Central

 New Board Design.
 All Pins from Software are now on the PCB.